Table of Contents

 The community skepticism is worth taking seriously.
 One Hacker News commenter raised a pointed question: if an AI model has already ingested a hundred books on test-driven development, what does feeding it a short skill file about TDD actually add?4 The honest answer—that the value may lie in enforcement rather than knowledge transfer—is consistent with how the framework markets itself, but it’s a hypothesis, not a measurement.

 What is measurable: the growth trajectory.
-Twenty-seven thousand GitHub stars in three months, three consecutive days of 1,500+ star growth that was described as unprecedented, and official acceptance into the Anthropic plugin marketplace on January 15, 2026 all point to practitioners finding the system valuable enough to adopt and evangelize.16
+Twenty-seven thousand GitHub stars in the first three months, a single-day peak of 1,406 new stars that pushed it to #3 on GitHub trending, and official acceptance into the Anthropic plugin marketplace on January 15, 2026 all point to practitioners finding the system valuable enough to adopt and evangelize.
+[Updated March 2026: The repository has since surpassed 106,000 stars.]16

 What remains unmeasured: whether it beats a carefully designed custom prompt, whether the improvement holds across languages and codebases, and whether the cognitive overhead of managing structured workflows compounds fatigue over longer engagements.